 It is difficult to know what your cortisol levels are with symptoms alone; therefore, it is important to test to determine an optimal treatment plan.
 Salivary testing is the only way to accurately measure the pattern of cortisol release throughout the day.
 Saliva testing also allows measurement of the fraction of the hormone that your body can use, and is convenient and painless.

 Attempting to lose weight without addressing the hormonal component is like going to the gym and then eating a big piece of chocolate cake.
 Focusing on whole foods, reducing refined carbohydrates, exercising as prescribed by your doctor and treating any hormone imbalances will help you successfully lose weight and keep it off.
-Here are a few symptoms of unbalanced hormone levels:
+Here are a few symptoms of imbalanced hormone levels:

 Neurotransmitters are natural chemicals that regulate numerous physical and emotional processes such as mental performance, emotional state, physical energy and pain response.
 These chemicals play a very important role in allowing the body to function properly and sustain optimal mental and physical health.
 Neurotransmitters help the brain balance emotions, and manage the hormonal signals that are sent throughout the body.
 When neurotransmitters are properly balanced, concentration and focus are enhanced, and feelings of direction, motivation, and vitality are increased.
 Conversely, if neurotransmitters are unbalanced these energizing and motivating signals are decreased resulting in feelings of stress, sluggishness, and confusion.